hobin2017/MasterProject/README.md

 # MasterProject
-User Instructions:
+For users:
+Just Download these two folder 'core' and 'example'.
+And then running the '16mainwindow' file of the 'example' folder.

+For developers:
+Firstly, just Download '16mainwindow', 'saveMass_hobin' and 'compDPK_hobin' files;
-1, Placing the 'compDPK_hobin' and 'saveMass_hobin' files in the 'core' file.
+Secondly, placing the 'saveMass_hobin' and 'compDPK_hobin' files in your 'core' folder;
-2, Placing the '16mainwindow' in the 'example' file.
+Thirdly, plcaing the '16mainwindow' file in you 'example' folder;
-3, Running the '16mainwindow' file.